arindamlahiri-pl/propertyloop-interview-question-01/README.md

 4. Maintainable code
 5. Efficiency of the data transformation
 6. Correct implementation of search/filter functionality
-7. Implementation of caching mechanism
+7. Implementation of caching mechanism (optional)